simao-pedro-ribeiro/MLFD1/README.md

 The code automatically:
 - Tests **three RBF kernels**: Gaussian, Matérn C4, and compact C4 (Wendland).
 - Performs a **grid search** over RBF width (`σ`) and Ridge regularisation (`α`) using **3‑fold cross‑validation**.
-- Selects the best hyperparameters based on the lowest average RMSE.
+- Selects the best hyperparameters using average cross-validated RMSE, with condition number used as a secondary stability criterion.
 - Produces a **continuous contour map** of the predicted force over the design space.

-**Methodological traceability** – all design choices (removal of polynomial terms, condition number cutoff, hyperparameter ranges) are documented in the code.
+**Methodological traceability** – all design choices are documented in the code.

 ## Features

 - ✅ Vectorised kernel computations
-- ✅ Condition number monitoring to skip ill‑conditioned systems
+- ✅ Condition number monitoring and rejection of ill-conditioned systems (cond(H_reg) > 1e6)
 - ✅ Min‑Max scaling of inputs
 - ✅ Ridge regression (L2 penalty) for numerical stability
 - ✅ 3‑fold cross‑validation with fixed random seed